Designing a more mindful YouTube experience

 A more mindful viewing experience

 This project aims to redesign the current experience to be more cognizant of viewers' attention by encouraging more intentional actions.
+To create a more mindful experience, changes would be made to the ways viewers interact with advertisements and regular content on the platform.

 Highlight the values and benefits YouTube currently provides instead of competing with other social media platforms.